vgacentrifuge/pcb/README.md

  - Remember to add connectors for the chip to the board, to program it.
  - The Write Control should be pulled HIGH by default, and low only when being programmed.
  - When programming, the programmer is the master -> pull SDA and SCL up.
- - Programming can be done over 3.3V, while the VGA uses 5V
+ - Programming can be done over 3.3V.
  - Vcc should be decoupled "usually of the order of 10 nF to 100 nF, close to the Vcc/Vss pins".
- - E0, E1 and E2 should be connected to ground, to listen the correct address.
+ - E0, E1 and E2 should be connected to ground, to listen to the correct address.

 The programming header thus becomes:
  - Vcc (3.3)